 Looking south over Mountain Gate Country Club Estates

 Canyonback Ridge is popular with joggers and mountain bikers, and there are often as many dogs enjoying the trail as humans.
+Dogs are allowed to be off-leash under direct supervision in Westridge-Canyonback Wilderness Park.
 No fee or permit is required, so get out and enjoy.

 To get to the trailhead: From the 405 freeway take the Shirball Center Drive exit.
 Follow signs for Mulhollad Drive and head west.
 After 2 miles, Mulhollad Drive becomes unpaved and makes a hairpin turn to the left.
 Continue a quarter of a mile till you can drive no further.
 The trail to San Vicente Mountain is straight ahead on unpaved Mulholland Drive, while Canyonback Trail is on the left side of the road beyond the fire gate to the left of the chain-link fence.